sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

  * People: Martin L., Simon K., Burcin E., Flint developers

+Updated my (mlee) experimental interface from Flint2 to Singular, to make use of the new polynomial factorization over Z/p.
+This sped up some of Singular's tests by a factor of 2 (compared to the regular Singular which uses NTL).
+However there are still some issues related to maybe mpir and/or the lack of a half gcd in Flint2 which need to be investaged.

 == Linear algebra mod p, for log_2 p = 64 ==

  * People: Martin A.